IDATA2304-Group11/HealthMonitor-Analyzer/Project Report.md

 #### Database

 For the database we have chosen a relational data model to store our patients and users data.
 As there are only 2 relationships and 2 entity sets to model we chose the relational model for familiarity.
 The model is structured in a way that patients can have multiple diagnoses and multiple data entries.
-To ensure the integrity of the database there is applied a primary key to all relations and entity sets, this ensures that a patient can only have a realtion to a diagnosis once and only one data entry at a given time.
+To ensure the integrity of the database there is applied a primary key to all relations and entity sets, this ensures that a patient can only have a realtion to a diagnosis once and no duplicate data entries for that patient at one time.
+This makes sure that there are no redundancies in the database and protects the data from anomalies.

 ![database_ER|600](/img/database_ER.png)